Browsers and the Web

 I—this is Chris speaking—have known the webBroadly defined, the web is the interlinked network (“web”) of web pages on the internet.
 If you’ve never made a web page, I recommend MDN’s Learn Web Development series, especially the Getting Started guide.
 This book will be easier to read if you’re familiar with the core technologies. for all of my adult life.
 The web for me is something of a technological companion, and I’ve never been far from it in my studies or my work.
 Perhaps it’s been the same for you.
 And using the web means using a browser.
 I hope, as you read this book, that you fall in love with web browsers, just like I did.

-The browser and me
+The Browser and Me

 In my freshman year at college, I attended a presentation by a RedHat salesman.
 The presentation was of course aimed at selling RedHat Linux, probably calling it the “operating system of the future” and speculating about the “year of the Linux desktop”.
-But when asked about challenges RedHat faced, the salesman mentioned not Linux but the web: he said that someone “needs to make a good browser for Linux.”Netscape Navigator was available for Linux at that time, but it wasn’t viewed as especially fast or featureful compared to its implementation on other operating systems.
-Even back then, in the first first years of the web, the browser was already a necessary component of every computer.
-He even threw out a challenge: “how hard could it be to build a better browser?”
+But when asked about challenges RedHat faced, the salesman mentioned not Linux but the web: he said that someone “needs to make a good browser for Linux”.Netscape Navigator was available for Linux at that time, but it wasn’t viewed as especially fast or featureful compared to its implementation on other operating systems.
+Even back then, in the first years of the web, the browser was already a necessary component of every computer.
+He even threw out a challenge: “How hard could it be to build a better browser?”
 Indeed, how hard could it be?
 What makes it so hard?
-That question stuck with me for a long time.Meanwhile, the “better Linux browser than Netscape” took a long time to appear….
+That question stuck with me for a long time.Meanwhile, the “better Linux browser than Netscape” took a long time to appear…

 How hard indeed!
-After seven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental.
+After eleven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental.
 And everywhere you look, you see the evolution and history of the web wrapped up in one codebase.
 It’s fun and endlessly interesting.

 So that’s how I fell in love with web browsers.
 Now let me tell you why you will, too.

-The web in history
+The Web in History

 The web is a grand, crazy experiment.
 It’s natural, nowadays, to watch videos, read news, and connect with friends on the web.
 That can make the web seem simple and obvious, finished, already built.
 But the web is neither simple nor obvious (and is certainly not finished).
-It is the result of experiments and research, reaching back to nearly the beginning of computing,And the web also needed rich computer displays, powerful UI-building libraries, fast networks, and sufficient CPU power and information storage capacity.
+It is the result of experiments and research, reaching back to nearly the beginning of computing,And the web also needed rich computer displays, powerful user-interface-building libraries, fast networks, and sufficient computing power and information storage capacity.
 As so often happens with technology, the web had many similar predecessors, but only took its modern form once all the pieces came together. about how to help people connect and learn from each other.

 In the early days, the internet was a world-wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
 The (very) early web mostly built on this foundation.
 Web pages were files in a specific format stored on specific computers.
-URLs for web pages named the computer and the file, and early servers did little besides read files from a disk.
+The addresses for web pages named the computer and the file, and early servers did little besides read files from a disk.
 The logical structure of the web mirrored its physical structure.

 With all that’s changed, some things have stayed the same, the core building blocks that are the essence of the web: